Olivia Culpo Reveals That Her Stick-On Underwear Fell Off While She Was Wearing Dress With A Daring Slit

 Olivia didn’t reveal which event she was about to attend when her wardrobe mishap happened, but a video on her Instagram stories shows her watching Dan + Shay perform at the 2020 Bud Light Super Bowl Music Fest in Miami.
 Her NFL star beau, Carolina Panthers running back Christian McCaffrey, was in attendance with her.

 Olivia revealed that the image above was the only full-length photo of her dress that she took.
-This seems to indicate that she decided to change before hitting the red carpet.
+This seems to indicate that she decided to change her outfit.

 The model’s story about her falling undergarments seemed to entertain her 4.5 million Instagram followers.